IMG_4073.jpg

 In the News

-"RBG’s Legacy Is a Call to Pursue Justice," Mimi Zieman, Opinion | Community, The Jewish Times, September 17, 2021.
+Opinion: "RBG’s Legacy Is a Call to Pursue Justice," Mimi Zieman, The Jewish Times, September 17, 2021.

-"Appreciating Humanity in the Vaccine Clinic," Mimi Zieman, Opinion, The Atlanta Journal Constitution, February 18, 2021.
+Opinion: "Appreciating Humanity in the Vaccine Clinic," Mimi Zieman, The Atlanta Journal Constitution, February 18, 2021.

-Mimi Zieman quoted by WSAV, "Georgia Senate Passes ‘Heartbeat’ Abortion Ban" CBS17.COM, March 22, 2019.
+Quoted by WSAV in "Georgia Senate Passes ‘Heartbeat’ Abortion Ban," CBS17.COM, March 22, 2019.

-Guest to discuss CNN Saturday Morning News on Weekend House Call, Mimi Zieman, September 9, 2003.
+Guest on Weekend House Call, September 9, 2003.

 Publications